Last updated on April 24th, 2022

 Shirogane Blue Pond

 I visited Shirogane Blue Pond by public bus during my last visit to Hokkaido.
-The time spent here was limited and rush in order to catch the bus schedule.
+The time spent here was limited and rushed in order to catch the bus schedule.
 So this round we can spend more time mesmerized by the colorful Blue Pond freely.
 Just follow the one-way footpath to walk around the pond.
 A calm and picturesque attraction in Biei.

 Entrance Fee: Free